-This pancit canton with lechon kawali dish, inspired by something we like to order at the Chinese take-out just outside our village, is a blend of Chinese and Filipino, my way of personally ushering in the Year of the Wooden Horse.
+This chow mein with roast pork belly, inspired by something we like to order at the Chinese take-out just outside our village, is a blend of Chinese and Filipino, my way of personally ushering in the Year of the Wooden Horse.

-- about 1 c. of well-seasoned meat broth, preferably homemade
+- 1 cup well-seasoned meat broth - preferably homemade

 - about a cup of cauliflower florets

-- about 100 g. of dried pancit canton (a.k.a. egg noodles, prepared according to package directions)
+- 100 grams dried egg noodles - prepared according to package directions

 - Make the sauce.
 In a small sauce pan, stir together the broth, soy sauce, sugar, pepper and starch.
 Cook, stirring often, until thick and no longer cloudy.
 Set aside.

 - Heat the cooking oil in a wok.
 Add the carrot, bell pepper, cauliflower and onion.
 Sprinkle with a little salt and sugar.
 Stir fry for about a minute.
 Add the garlic and stir fry for another half a minute.

 - Add the noodles to the vegetables, stir and toss until the noodles are glistening with oil.